 ImPACT Quick Test can be administered by any trained healthcare provider qualified to make the return to activity decision after a suspected injury.

-Why ImPACT Quick Test can only be administered on iPad, not Android?
+Why can ImPACT Quick Test only be administered on an iPad, not an Android?

 ImPACT Quick Test was designed, normed, and cleared by FDA for use only on an iPad.
 Restricting the application to iOS ensures that the test taker's reaction time is measured consistently across all test administrations.
 The issue with Android is that it’s fragmented.
 Each device has different performance parameters; making it difficult to design an application that measures test taker’s responses (reaction time and accuracy) consistently and accurately.